Richard Todd: 20th Century Fox

+Decline as a star

-Todd's cinema career rapidly declined in the 1960s as the counter-culture movement in the Arts became fashionable in Britain, with social-realist dramas commercially replacing the more middle-class orientated dramatic productions that Todd's performance character-type had previously excelled in.
+Todd's cinema career rapidly declined in the 1960s as the counter-culture movement in the arts became fashionable in Britain, with social-realist dramas commercially replacing the more middle-class orientated dramatic productions that Todd's performance character-type had previously excelled in.

 The Boys (1962) was a courtroom drama film in which Todd played the lead prosecuting barrister.
-He had a good part among the many stars in The Longest Day (1962), playing Major John Howard during the airborne action just before and on D-Day in which he had taken part in 1944 (another actor portrayed Todd); this was his biggest hit for some time.
-He appeared in The Very Edge (1963), a thriller, then he played Harry Sanders in two films for Harry Alan Towers: Death Drums Along the River(1963) and Coast of Skeletons (1965).
+He had a good part among the many stars in Fox's The Longest Day (1962), playing British Major John Howard whom Todd knew during the airborne action just before and on D-Day as he, Lt.
+Richard Todd himself had actually taken part in the 1944 landings.
+(In an odd twist, another actor, Patrick Jordan played the role of Lt.
+Todd in the movie); this was his biggest hit for some time.
+He appeared in The Very Edge (1963), a thriller, then he played Harry Sanders in two films for Harry Alan Towers: Death Drums Along the River (1963) and Coast of Skeletons (1965).
 He also had a small role in Anderson's Operation Crossbow (1965).

 In 1964. he was a member of the jury at the 14th Berlin International Film Festival.

 He had a supporting part in The Battle of the Villa Fiorita (1965) and the lead in The Love-Ins (1968).

+Todd claims William Wyler offered him the lead in The Collector but the actor felt he was miscast and persuaded him not to cast him.
+"It was not the first time that I had talked myself out of a picture — there had been The Guns of Navarone, League of Gentlemen and Ice Cold in Alex — but this latest stupidity of mine came when I desperately needed to make another important international film."